PlotPyStack/guidata/README.md

 interfaces for easy dataset editing and display.
 It also provides helpers and application development tools for Qt (PyQt5, PySide2, PyQt6, PySide6).

-Generate GUIs to edit and display all kind of objects:
+Generate GUIs to edit and display all kind of objects regrouped in datasets:

 * Integers, floats, strings
 * Lists (single/multiple choices)
+* Dictionaries
 * `ndarrays` (NumPy's N-dimensional arrays)
 * Etc.

+Save and load datasets to/from HDF5, JSON or INI files.

 Application development tools:

+* Data model (internal data structure, serialization, etc.)
 * Configuration management
 * Internationalization (`gettext`)
 * Deployment tools